 It is also important to understand how others are feeling.
 Being aware of how they feel and the reasons for this can help you to evaluate your own perspective and potentially find mutual ground.
 This could be seen as part of the external element in mindfulness practice.
-For more tips on listening and how it can help, see our previous blog here (link blog post when it goes live on WordPress).
+For more tips, see our previous blog post on listening and how it can help.

 Positions, interests and needs

 When a conflict begins it usually starts with someone’s position.
 An example of this might be "I hate my little brother” (position).
 However, that person’s interest might be something like “I miss spending time with dad, we never do anything together now” (interest).
 Ultimately, these two statements relate back to a need that we all have, which is to be loved and cared for by a parent and to be able to spend time with them.
 Referring back to the previous two points, being able to unpack your position to reveal your interests and needs requires a certain level of introspective examination — something that makes up a large part of mindfulness techniques.